Methods of Self-Learning in AI – Which One Works Best for Analytics?

-Perhaps what gives artificial intelligence that characteristic of ‘intelligence’ is its ability to learn; to be taught through large datasets.
-AI applications can either self-learn or are fed large datasets in supervised learning.
-Naturally, there are debates about which learning model is better with people comparing self-learning to the effectiveness of learning a new language by immersing in a new culture.
-But is it really that simple?
+Perhaps what gives artificial intelligence that characteristic of ‘intelligence’ is its ability to learn using deep data and to be taught through large datasets.
+AI applications can either self-learn or are fed large datasets using self-supervised learning models.
+Naturally, there are debates about which learning model or guide is better, with people comparing self-learning to the effectiveness of learning a new language by immersing in a new culture.
+But is the science behind it that simple?

-This post explores the methods of self-learning in AI and discusses the most suitable ones for your business goals.
+This post explores self-learning methods in AI and discusses the most suitable ones for your business self-learning goals.

-Essentially, if we have an input X and output Y, the algorithm will learn to map the function Y=f(X), till a new set of values of X can be fed to generate accurate Y values.
-Initially, the algorithm will have to be given sufficient databases containing X and Y values, adjusting for the error till a reasonable level of accuracy has been reached.
+Essentially, if we have an input X and get an output Y, the algorithm will learn to map the function Y=f(X) till a new set of values of X can be fed to generate accurate Y values.
+Initially, the algorithm will have to be given sufficient databases containing X and Y values as guide, adjusting for the error till a reasonable level of data accuracy has been reached.

 Supervised learning is generally used to solve two types of problems: